nikkehtine/firestarter/README.md

 1. Download this repository
 2. Go to `about:support`
 3. Click on the *open profile folder* button
-4. Copy the `chrome` folder and the `prefs.js` file from this repository to the profile folder you just opened
+4. Close Firefox completely
-5. Close Firefox completely then launch it again
+5. Copy the `chrome` folder and the `prefs.js` file from this repository to the profile folder you just opened

 ## Acknowledgements